defold/doc/docs/en/manuals/label.md

 # Label

 The *Label* component exists to allow you to attach text content to any game object.
-While Defold's GUI support is advanced, using it to glue information to in game objects can be tricky since GUI:s does not live in the game world.
+While Defold's GUI support is advanced, using it to glue information to in game objects can be tricky since GUIs do not live in the game world.

 ## Creating a label